storj/design-docs/20260429-bucket-eventing-tidb.md

     result, err = fn(event)  # fn is eventing.Service: filters, resolves project ID, publishes
     if err != nil: return err
     # fn returns ImmediateResult (not nil) for skipped events (no config, filtered out)
-    pendingResults.append((row.id, result))

-  confirmedIDs = []
-  for each (id, result) in pendingResults:
+    drainer.add(row.id, result)  # opportunistically drains already-confirmed results

-    if err = result.Get(ctx); err != nil: return err
+  confirmedIDs, err = drainer.drainAll(ctx)  # block until all remaining results confirm if err != nil: return err
-    confirmedIDs.append(id)

   DELETE FROM bucket_eventing_outbox WHERE id IN (confirmedIDs)
 ```

+The draining logic follows the same `drainReady` / `drainAll` pattern as `changestream/drainer.go`.
+After each `fn()` call, `drainer.add()` non-blockingly harvests any results that have already resolved (via `PendingResult.Ready()`), so fast Pub/Sub confirmations are reaped immediately without waiting for the full batch. `drainAll()` at the end of the batch blocks on any remaining unconfirmed results.
+This avoids head-of-line blocking: a single slow confirmation does not prevent earlier fast ones from being collected.

+`outboxDrainer` is a TiDB-specific variant of `partitionDrainer`.
+Instead of advancing a Spanner watermark, it collects confirmed row IDs for the batched `DELETE`.
+Since `PendingResult` moves to the `eventing` package, `outboxDrainer` and `partitionDrainer` can share the same draining logic parameterised by a confirmation callback.

 On startup, `lastSeenID` resets to 0, so any rows not yet deleted (unconfirmed delivery from the previous run) are re-read and re-published, fulfilling at-least-once delivery.
 No cursor state needs to be persisted.

-The channel between the goroutines provides natural backpressure: if Pub/Sub is slow, the publisher goroutine stalls on `result.Get()`, the channel fills, and the reader blocks on `send rows → batchCh` until the publisher catches up.
+The channel between the goroutines provides natural backpressure: if Pub/Sub is slow, `drainer.add()` eventually blocks (once the pending queue reaches `pendingDrainSize`, matching the Spanner drainer behaviour), the channel fills, and the reader blocks on `send rows → batchCh` until the publisher catches up.

-**Error handling**: if `result.Get()` returns an infrastructure error (e.g. context cancellation, transient Pub/Sub failure) mid-batch, the publisher goroutine returns the error immediately.
+**Error handling**: if any `result.Get()` returns an infrastructure error (e.g. context cancellation, transient Pub/Sub failure), the drainer returns it immediately.
 The batch `DELETE` is not executed, so all rows in the batch remain in the outbox.
-Both goroutines exit, the worker restarts, `lastSeenID` resets to 0, and all undeleted rows — including any that were already confirmed earlier in the same batch — are re-published.
+Both goroutines exit, the worker restarts, `lastSeenID` resets to 0, and all undeleted rows are re-published.
 This is correct under at-least-once delivery.
 User-configuration errors (e.g. deleted topic, missing permissions) are handled inside `publisher.Publish()` and cause `result.Get()` to return nil, so they do not abort the batch.

 #### Translating Outbox Rows to S3 Events